StreetLamb/rojak/README.md

 Basic examples can be found in the `/examples` directory:

 - [`weather`](examples/weather/): A straightforward example demonstrating tool calling and the use of `context_variables`.
+- [`mcp_weather`](examples/mcp_weather/) An example demostrating connecting to MCP servers and executing tools through them.

 # Understanding Rojak’s Architecture

 ![Rojak Diagram](assets/rojak_diagram.png)

-Rojak is built on Temporal workflows and activities, structured into two main workflow types: the **Orchestrator Workflow** and the **Agent Workflow**.
+Rojak is built on Temporal workflows and activities, and orchestrates agents via the **Orchestrator Workflow**.

-- The **Orchestrator Workflow** is responsible for receiving the user’s query, executing the Agent Workflow, and passing along the user query and relevant agent information.
+- The **Orchestrator Workflow** is responsible for receiving the user’s query, managing the overall execution process, and orchestrating tasks such as retrieving responses from LLM models, executing tools or functions, and handling any necessary Activities.

-- The **Agent Workflow** handles tasks such as retrieving a response from the LLM model and executing tools or functions.
-These tasks, referred to as **Activities**, are the discrete units of work within the workflow.

 **Activities** are method functions grouped by class, with each class representing actions for a specific provider.
 Base classes like `AgentActivities` and `RetrieverActivities` serve as templates, while concrete classes, such as `OpenAIAgentActivities` for OpenAI and `QdrantRetrieverActivities` for Qdrant Vector DB, implement provider-specific methods.
 This design ensures flexibility and seamless integration with various providers.

-After completing its tasks, the Agent Workflow generates a result containing the agent’s response and the next agent (if any) to hand off to.
-This result is passed back to the Orchestrator Workflow, which then continues the process by executing the Agent Workflow for the specified agent in the result.
+After completing its tasks, the Orchestrator Workflow generates a result containing the agent’s response and the next agent (if any) to hand off to.
+This result is passed back to the Orchestrator Workflow, which then continues the process by executing the specified agent in the result.

 Every step in the workflows is tracked and recorded in the **Temporal Service**, which, in the event of failures, allows the workflow to resume from the previous step.
 This ensures that workflows are durable, reliable, and recoverable.